Tack-Tau/FpGNN/README.md

 ```
 or alternatively

-Following is a domo of how to use `train.py`
+Following is a demo of how to use `train.py`

 ```bash
 python3 train.py --task regression --workers 31 --epochs 1000 --batch-size 64 --optim 'Adam' --train-ratio 0.8 --val-ratio 0.1 --test-ratio 0.1  root_dir | tee FpGNN_log.txt